Testing Strategies and Tactics for Mobile Applications

 Scripting: The Repeatability Challenge

-Our last challenge of mobile testing is what we call scripting, the method of defining a test.
+The last challenge of mobile testing is what we call scripting, which is the method of defining a test.
 Script execution can either be manual or automated.
-You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually interacts with the test environment to determine pass/fail, or you run automated scripts that in turn drive interaction with the device and application, and record the results.
+You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually interacts with the test environment to determine pass/fail, or you run automated scripts that in turn drive interaction with the device and application, which record the results.

 Because there are so many different devices with different interface options, automated scripting needs to be abstracted away from the device to be of any real use.
 Consider a script that follows strict keystrokes/gestures on an Apple iPhone.
 This script would not have any chance of working on a Samsung device, because the user interfaces are different.
 Fortunately, most real device automated testing software provides high-level scripting that operate on the text, image, or object layer.
 Most device emulators are capable of automating test execution using a higher-level, abstracted scripting language that is not device dependent.

-Finally, many automated scripting tools have a special ability to “spider” or “crawl” a mobile Web site or application.
+Finally, many automated scripting tools have a special ability to “spider” or “crawl” a mobile website or application.
 This is a special capability that can test an entire site with a single command.
-Although this capability will not be able to perform complex transactions, it is a quick test to set up that will walk through your site or app looking at every page/feature for errors and device inconsistencies and is a very powerful and cost-effective tool.
+Although this capability will not be able to perform complex transactions, it is a quick, powerful, and cost-effective tool to set up that will walk through your site or app looking at every page/feature for errors and device inconsistencies.

 Hopefully, you now understand a lot more about the challenges associated with mobile testing of native and web applications.
 But what do you do with this information?
 What should be your testing strategy for mobile application testing?

-First, it is not a matter of choosing one tool or technique; there are simply too many compromises that must be made.
+It is not a matter of choosing one tool or technique because there are simply too many compromises that must be made.
 Most likely you will need to use a combination of testing tools and techniques to meet your quality requirements.
-But generally you can narrow your choices down based on the following recommendations:
+Generally, you can narrow your choices down based on the following recommendations:

 - Take advantage of a device emulator.
-Emulated devices are very cost effective because they allow you to do a lot of testing quickly and efficiently.
-This will allow you to perform the bulk of your testing in a well-instrumented test environment that is cost effective.
+Emulated devices provide a cost-effective means of performing the bulk of your testing in a well-instrumented test environment, quickly and efficiently.
 You will want to use your device emulator with various options such as bypassing the network, using the live network via modems, and a good scripting language, so you should look for these features during your selection process.
 When you look at device emulators for testing, make sure that they have the instrumentation and the network options to provide you with the flexibility that you will need.
-But ensure the tool has the diagnostics you will need to isolate problems and the flexibility in network stacks you will need to test different network options.
-Make sure that your emulated device solution contains a high-level scripting solution to allow you to replay your test cases over and over.
+Also find out if the emulator has the necessary diagnostics to isolate problems and the flexibility in network stacks needed to test different network options.
+Determine if your emulated device solution contains a high-level scripting solution to allow you to replay your test cases over and over again.
 Finally, look for an emulated device which will allow you to change device profiles quickly.

 - Invest in a real device cloud.
-Having an account with a vendor that lets you access remote real devices at any time is very handy.
-You never know when you might need to test on a remote live network with a device that you might not have.
-It’s a great solution to have in your bag of tricks.
+You might be in a situation where you have to test on a remote live network and not have the necessary device.
+Having an account with a vendor that lets you access remote real devices at any time is very useful.
+It is a great solution to have in your bag of tricks.

 - Automate wherever possible.
-Emulators and remote, real-device solutions that support script & playback functionality are time-savers that can allow you to execute more test cases with a higher degree of consistency.
+Emulators and remote, real-device solutions that support script and playback functionality are timesavers that enable execution of more test cases with a higher degree of consistency.
 Clearly, a solution that integrates real and emulated devices is ideal.